 Answer: by default, Bullet and PyBullet uses an exact implicit cone friction for the Coulomb friction model.
-In addition, You can enable rolling and spinning friction by adding a <rolling\friction> and <spinning\friction> node inside the link><contact> node, see the Bullet/data/sphere2.urdf for example.
+In addition, You can enable rolling and spinning friction by adding a <rolling_friction> and <spinning_friction> node inside the k><contact> node, see the Bullet/data/sphere2.urdf for example.
 Instead of the cone friction, you can enable pyramidal approximation.

 Question: What kind of constant or threshold inside Bullet, that makes high speeds impossible?
 Answer: By default, Bullet relies on discrete collision detection in combination with penetration recovery.
 Relying purely on discrete collision detection means that an object should not travel faster than its own radius within one timestep.
 PyBullet uses 1./240 as a default timestep.
 Time steps larger than 1./60 can introduce instabilities for various reasons (deep penetrations, numerical integrator).
 Bullet has is an option for continuous collision detection to catch collisions for objects that move faster than their own radius within one timestep.
 Unfortunately, this continuous collision detection can introduce its own issues (performance and non-physical response, lack of restitution), hence this experimental feature is not enabled by default.
+Check out the experimentalCcdSphereRadius.py example how to enable it.